How to Shift Gears on a Bike Like a Pro

 A crossed chain puts significant stress on the drivetrain, causing more rapid deterioration of the cogs, chain, and chainrings.
 In addition, this misalignment slightly reduces drivetrain efficiency, requiring you to work harder to achieve the same output.

 Cross-chaining happens when you use the gears at the far end of the gear range, causing the chain to run diagonally between the chainring and cog.
-This effect is most extreme when using the big chainring with the biggest cog or using the small chainring with the smallest cog.
+This angle is most extreme when using the big chainring with the biggest cog or using the small chainring with the smallest cog.

 Cross-chaining will also cause more chain wear, requiring you to replace the chain more frequently.